-FOREWORD FROM THE PORTFOLIO HOLDERS OF THE COUNCILS
+FOREWORD FROM THE PORTFOLIO HOLDERS OF THE COUNCILS (SUBJECT TO FURTHER UPDATES UNTIL FEBRUARY 2019 DETAILED BUDGET ADOPTION).

-We are delighted to introduce the West Suffolk Medium Term Financial Strategy (MTFS) for 2016-20 - the second MTFS that has been produced jointly by Forest Heath District Council and St Edmundsbury Borough Council (working together as 'West Suffolk').
-The two councils, while remaining separate bodies, continue to collaborate across the full range of our services and programmes of activity.
+We are delighted to introduce the West Suffolk Medium Term Financial Strategy (MTFS) for 2019-21.
+West Suffolk continues to collaborate with other public sector organisations across the full range of our services and programmes of activity.
 This reduces costs for local residents and also simplifies public sector structures in the west of Suffolk.

-Working more efficiently, through shared services, moving to digital forms of communication, behaving more commercially and a range of other initiatives, will continue to be at the heart of West Suffolk's approach over the next four years.
+Working more efficiently as a new Single Council, through transforming services, moving to digital forms of communication, behaving more commercially and a range of other initiatives, will continue to be at the heart of West Suffolk's approach over the next few years.
 But this will not be enough to meet the financial challenges we are facing as a result of changes in the economy and the way in which local government is financed.
-As we explain in more detail in this document, 2016-20 will see fundamental changes to the local government finance system.
+As we explain in more detail in this document, 2020-21 will see fundamental changes to the local government finance system.
 These will require councils to be even more reliant on generating growth in our local areas, as opposed to receiving support from central government.
 We welcome the opportunity to take control of our own destiny in this way.
 And we will also be working with Government and other councils to ensure that the necessary checks and balances remain in place so that we can continue to support local families and communities.

-Our strategy for managing the councils' finances in 2016-20 will continue to be based on the six principles we adopted in 2014-16 and which are set out in this document.
+Our strategy for managing the council's finances from 1 April 2019 will continue to be based on the six principles we adopted under the previous shared MTFS and which are set out in this document.

-Our aim in all of this is to continue to support communities to create the best possible future for people in West Suffolk - the vision we have set out in our West Suffolk Strategic Plan for 2016-20.
+Our aim in all of this is to continue to support and invest in our West Suffolk communities and businesses to encourage and manage ambitious growth in prosperity and quality of life for all - the vision we have set out in our West Suffolk Strategic Framework for 2018-20.
 Working towards this vision, and achieving the priorities and actions that support it, will need to be done in partnership with a wide range of other organisations, communities, families and individuals.
-The next four years will therefore be characterised by ongoing collaboration; more joining-up of our services around individuals; and in some cases, the devolution of powers to a more local level.
+The next few years will therefore be characterised by ongoing collaboration; more joining-up of our services around individuals; and in some cases, the devolution of powers to a more local level.
 All of these new ways of working will require new funding arrangements or structures, but we are confident that we can build on our strong track record of sound financial management in the past to meet the new, and even more demanding challenges of the future.